Shane-Neeley/youtube-channel-pub/morchella-predictor/README.md

 Batter and Fry.

-#### Data Acquired
+#### Data for Training

 Headers from data/headers.txt

-classnumber - *class number of genus* day_of_year - *day of year 1-365*
+- classnumber - *class number of genus*
+- day_of_year - *day of year 1-365*
-lat - *latitude*
+- lat - *latitude*
-lon - *longitude*
+- lon - *longitude*
-precipProbability - *precipitation probability on the day of observation* precipProbabilityPreviousDay - *precipitation probability on the previous days* precipProbabilityPreviousDay2 precipProbabilityPreviousDay7 pressure - *barometric pressure* temperatureMax - *high temp on day of observation* temperatureMaxPrevDay1 - *high temp on day before observation* temperatureMaxPrevDay2 - *high temp on two days before observation* temperatureMaxPrevDay7 temperatureMin - *low temp on day of observation* temperatureMinPrevDay1 - *low temp on day before observation* temperatureMinPrevDay2 temperatureMinPrevDay7
+- precipProbability - *precipitation probability on the day of observation*
+- precipProbabilityPreviousDay - *precipitation probability on the previous days*
+- precipProbabilityPreviousDay2
+- precipProbabilityPreviousDay7
+- pressure - *barometric pressure*
+- temperatureMax - *high temp on day of observation*
+- temperatureMaxPrevDay1 - *high temp on day before observation*
+- temperatureMaxPrevDay2 - *high temp on two days before observation*
+- temperatureMaxPrevDay7
+- temperatureMin - *low temp on day of observation*
+- temperatureMinPrevDay1 - *low temp on day before observation*
+- temperatureMinPrevDay2
+- temperatureMinPrevDay7

 #### Screenshots
 ---